Pompeo sees more North Korea talks, Seoul faces limits in mediator role

 “They had Bolton in raising the bar, and the North Koreans responded with stronger demands for sanctions relief, which leads them nowhere.
 It was a premeditated collapse.”

-Other experts say the Moon administration can no longer play a bridging role by echoing Pyongyang’s demands for sanctions relief.
+Other experts say the Moon administration can no longer play a bridging role by echoing North Korea’s demands for sanctions relief.
 They also worry that the halt in major military drills could hurt joint readiness and the U.S.-South Korea alliance.

 “As a mediator, your job is to draw not just U.S. concessions, but also more proactive action from North Korea toward denuclearization,” said Shin Beom-chul, a senior fellow at the Asan Institute for Policy Studies in Seoul.